-In 1978, CTAC purchased the old United Methodist Church located in downtown Petoskey, finally providing the still fledgling organization with a home.
-Modest renovations, supported by local private funds, were made to the 1890 structure, and in 1980 Michigan’s first lady, Helen Milliken, opened the new Arts Center, dedicating it to the people of Charlevoix and Emmet counties.
-Since the late 70s, many small upgrades have taken place, but the look of the Arts Center today is the result of a major, multi-million dollar renovation in 2003.
+In 1978, CTAC purchased the old United Methodist Church in downtown Petoskey, finally providing the still fledgling organization with a home.
+Modest renovations, supported by local private funds, were made to the 1890 structure.
+In 1980 Michigan’s first lady, Helen Milliken, opened the new Arts Center, dedicating it to the people of Charlevoix and Emmet counties.
+Since the late 1970s, many small upgrades have taken place, but the look of the Arts Center today is the result of a major, multi-million dollar renovation in 2003.

 The ‘Tree’ today

 In 2015, Crooked Tree Arts Center merged with ArtCenter Traverse City, thus establishing a second location – Crooked Tree Arts Center-Traverse City.
-With its two locations, Crooked Tree is now able to serve not only residents in Charlevoix and Emmet counties, but also the counties of Antrim, Benzie, Grand Traverse, Kalkaska, and Leelanau.
+With its two locations, Crooked Tree is now able to serve not only residents in Charlevoix and Emmet counties but also Antrim, Benzie, Grand Traverse, Kalkaska, and Leelanau counties.
 With locations in both the historic Gaslight District of downtown Petoskey and the Central Neighborhood District of downtown Traverse City, Crooked Tree Arts Center has set roots in two cultural and creative communities, providing artistically rich programming for all interested in the arts.

 Since its inception in 1971, Crooked Tree has thrived.
 Membership has grown to over 3,000, with members living throughout Michigan and the country.
-Thanks to the support of the Northern Michigan community, Crooked Tree Arts Center is able to serve over 250,000 annually, with its branches reaching farther each year to spread their mission to inspire and enrich lives through the arts.
+Thanks to the support of the Northern Michigan community, Crooked Tree Arts Center is able to serve over 250,000 annually, with its branches reaching farther each year to spread its mission of inspiring and enriching lives through the arts.